ucsb-cs16/w19/_lab/lab01.md

 ## Grading rubric

-In addition to the points given by submit.cs, our staff will be manually grading your work and giving you points based on the following rubric:
+In addition to the points given by gradescope, our staff will be manually grading your code for style.
+Code style, includes but is not limited to the following:
-* (1 pt) Submitting on time, per instructions
-* (2 pts) Code style, including but not limited to:

 1. Code can be easily understood by humans familiar with C++ (including both the author(s) of the code, and non-authors of the code.)
 2. Code is neatly indented and formatted, following standard code indentation practices for C++ as illustrated in either the textbook, or example code given in lectures and labs
 3. Variable names choices are reasonable
 4. Code is reasonably "DRY" (as in "don't repeat yourself")&mdash;where appropriate, common code is factored out into functions
 5. Code is not unnecessarily or unreasonably complex when a simpler solution is available

+In completing this lab you must also demonstrate an understanding of the following:
-* (1pt) Demonstrate an understanding of the use of for-loops and if-else structure to mentor.
-Mentor will ask you to explain your block program at check out
+* for-loops and if-else structure.
+Mentor may ask you to explain your block program
-* (1pt) Demonstrate an understanding of pair programming to your mentor.
+* pair programming - ask your mentor for feedback on how you are doing as a pair!

 # Github Resources
 * Overview of git: [https://ucsb-cs56-pconrad.github.io/topics/git_overview/](https://ucsb-cs56-pconrad.github.io/topics/git_overview/)